-What happens if I cannot send my child into school with correct uniform despite making every attempt to do so?
+What happens if I cannot send my child into school with the correct uniform despite making every attempt to do so?

-If for any reason an item of uniform is damaged and cannot be worn, a note from a parent or carer must be provided and shown to the Form Tutor or Head of Year.
+If for any reason an item of uniform is damaged and cannot be worn, a note from a parent or carer must be provided and shown to the duty team on this gate before handing it to the Form Tutor or Head of Year.
 We will expect a date to be given for when the replacement will be purchased.

-Students are also expected to wear loan items (blazers, ties) if requested.
+Students are also expected to wear loan items (blazers, ties, shoes) if requested.
 Any parent experiencing severe financial hardship should contact the Head of Year.